Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 In this capstone, we will predict if the Falcon 9 first stage will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 # Module 1 Overview:
-We will be provided with an overview of the problem and the tools you need to complete the course.
+In this module we will be provided with an overview of the problem and the tools you need to complete the course.
 ## Objectives:
 - Develop Python code to manipulate data in a Pandas data frame
 - Convert a JSON file into a Create a Python Pandas data frame by converting a JSON file